nauam/Courses/docs/manual/tour-manager.md

 3. Fill out the Add Step details for this step:

     - Title: Serves as the Name of that particular step.
 The value is not shown in the display.
-    - Current URL: This value can be a relative url from the root of your QW Control server, or a
+    - Current URL: This value can be a relative url from the root of your Rundeck server, or a
     - Next Step URL (optional): This is included to support previous versions of http-tours.  ([See Details below](#current-vs-next-url))
     - Indicator: To draw attention to somewhere a user should click the **Indicator** can be set to an HTML tag `id` value.
     - Indicator Position: Allows the choice of showing the indicator on the top/bottom/right of the selected tag entry from above.  (ignored if Indicator is empty)